tancik/fourier-feature-networks/README.md

 We show that passing input points through a simple Fourier feature mapping enables a multilayer perceptron (MLP) to learn high-frequency functions in low-dimensional problem domains.
 These results shed light on recent advances in computer vision and graphics that achieve state-of-the-art results by using MLPs to represent complex 3D objects and scenes.
 Using tools from the neural tangent kernel (NTK) literature, we show that a standard MLP fails to learn high frequencies both in theory and in practice.
 To overcome this spectral bias, we use a Fourier feature mapping to transform the effective NTK into a stationary kernel with a tunable bandwidth.
 We suggest an approach for selecting problem-specific Fourier features that greatly improves the performance of MLPs for low-dimensional regression tasks relevant to the computer vision and graphics communities.

 ## Code
-We provide a [demo ipython notebook](https://colab.research.google.com/github/tancik/fourier-feature-networks/blob/master/Demo.ipynb) as a reference for the core idea.
+We provide a [demo IPython notebook](https://colab.research.google.com/github/tancik/fourier-feature-networks/blob/master/Demo.ipynb) as a simple reference for the core idea.
 The scripts used to generate the paper plots and tables are located in the [Experiments](https://github.com/tancik/fourier-feature-networks/tree/master/Experiments) directory.